.

 Spider-Man versus Chun-Li.
 Wolverine versus Strider Hiryu.
 Captain

 America versus Tron Bonne.
-The insane bouts went on and on, thanks to Marvel vs. Capcom 2: New Age of Heroes
+The insane bouts went on and on, thanks to

 and its benevolent roster of 56 fighters, each one able to be mastered